valor-software/ng2-table/components/table/readme.md

 ### Paging

 Pagination could be used from [ng2-bootstrap](https://github.com/valor-software/ng2-bootstrap) - [pagination component](http://valor-software.github.io/ng2-bootstrap/#pagination).
-When the page is changed, the pagination component will emit event `table-changed` with an object {page, itemsPerPage}.
+When the page is changed, the pagination component will emit event `tableChanged` with an object {page, itemsPerPage}.
 Then you can easily subscribe on it and request corresponding raw data.